XRPL-Lending-Network/network-wallet-core/docs/guide/getting-started.md

 ## Get Your API Keys

-To use XRPL Connect, you'll need API keys for the wallet adapters you plan to use.
+To use XRPL-Connect, you'll need API keys for the wallet adapters you plan to use.

 ### Xaman API Key